FritscheLab/whiteRRabbit/doc/whiteRRabbit.md

 - **Multi-threading** is handled via `data.table::setDTthreads()`.
 - Efficient for large files; typical for millions of rows per file.
-- Windows-compatible, though `wc -l` optimization is disabled on Windows (fallback to reading full file line counts).
+- Windows-compatible, though the `wc -l` optimization is disabled on Windows (fallback to reading full file line counts).

 ---